 #8.
 Capital Typing

-Quick Summary: Capital Typing is an outsourcing company that provides virtual assistant services, including data entry and transcription work (among others).
+Quick Summary: Capital Typing is an outsourcing company that provides virtual assistant jobs, including data entry and transcription work (among others).
 Workers are hired as independent contractors.
 You’ll be paid per piece.

 Glassdoor Rating: 1.5/5 stars.